 The answer to this one is simple—go to class, participate, and show up at office hours.

 Since most of you will be in Lit Hum, UWriting, or First-Year Seminar/Writing, you’ll get a taste of smaller, seminar-style classes, which are the most conducive classroom settings to forming good relationships with your professors.
 You’ll get to speak with them face-to-face at least twice a week and will actually receive their feedback (rather than a TA’s) on your assignments—many of them will even require students to come to office hours at least once or twice during the semester to talk about whatever essay you’re working on at the moment.

-It’s harder to get to know professors in lectures, but not impossible.
-Your professor will have office hours open to students (check when and where it meets on the syllabus), and even though they’re all knowledgeable—and perhaps even low-key (or high-key) famous—in their respective fields, they’re usually more than happy to meet with undergraduates to talk about the course material.
+It’s harder but not impossible to get to know professors in lectures.
+Your professor will have office hours open to students (check when and where it meets on the syllabus), and even though they’re all knowledgable—and perhaps even low-key (or high-key) famous—in their respective fields, they’re usually more than happy to meet with undergraduates to talk about the course material.
 Just make sure you’ve done the reading (IMPORTANT!) before showing up and have good questions to ask.

 (Don’t forget that most lectures will have a number of TAs to lead discussion sections and grade exams.
 Even though TAs are usually grad students, it’s still important to get on their good side since they have more control over your grades then you might think.
 Make sure you figure out when their office hours are as well.)